 Map out where all of the personal data in your entire business comes from and document what you do with the data.
 Note where the data is stored and who has access to it.

 2. Determine which data you need to keep and which you do not

 Only keep information that is necessary and remove any data that isn’t used or expired.
-GDPR will encourage a more disciplined treatment of personal data and companies that hold onto heaps of data, regardless of whether it is being used or not, will be fined.
+GDPR will encourage a more disciplined treatment of personal data and companies that hold onto data, regardless of whether it is being used or not, may be fined.